sbu-fsl/Metis/fs-state/README.md

     always be 2).
 - `vmem_sz`: Virtual memory size in bytes.
 - `pmem_sz`: Bytes of physical memory that the model checker process uses.
+- `swap_bytes_used`: Total bytes of swap space used by the system.
+This is the same number you can get with `free -b` command.
 - `swap_$dev_bytes_read`, `swap_$dev_bytes_written`: Bytes read from and written
     into the swap device(s) per second. `$dev` is the name of the device that serves as the swap.
 To be probed by the perf metrics thread, you need to